GWR94/emaily/README.md

 ## Installation

-If you are looking to view / make changes to the existing codebase, you should navigate to a create a suitable directory, and run `git clone https://github.com/jamesgower/emaily` to fork the repository.
-Once forked, navigate to your created directory and run `npm install` to install all node modules.
+If you are looking to view / make changes to the existing codebase, you should navigate to a create a suitable directory, and run `git clone https://github.com/jamesgower/emaily` from the terminal to fork the repository.
+Once the repository is clone, you can navigate to your created directory and run `npm install` to install all dependencies.
 To run the application, you should navigate into the `server` directory, and run `npm run dev`, to start both the client, and the express server concurrently.

 **NOTE:**
 When forking the repository, all database/API keys are removed from GitHub for security, so the application will *not* run correctly when running `npm run dev`.